ibm-cloud-docs/virtual-servers/vsi_public.md

 RAM is extremely straight-forward.
 The offering fully dedicates the amount of RAM that you select to your virtual server, with up to 242GB on a single virtual server.

-**Note:** Public and dedicated nodes have slightly different configuration maximums.
+**Note:** Public and dedicated instances have slightly different configuration maximums.
 Very high allocations of either cores or memory limit the available options.

 ## Operating system